 Henry Gaines emigrated from England to Lynn, Massachusetts, in 1638.
 His son John moved to Ipswich and married Mary Treadwell.
 They had one son John II, who became a turner and chairmaker.
 Three members of the Gaines family in Ipswich are famous for the chairs they produced: John Gaines II (1677–1748); John II’s younger son, Thomas Gaines (1712–1761), who stayed in Ipswich and worked with his father; and Thomas’ brother John Gaines III (1704–1743), who moved from Ipswich to Portsmouth, NH about 1724 and established the shop that made the Gaines chairs famous.
 The Gaines family produced numerous types of chairs commonly found in colonial New England, but their work was distinguished by the use of carved feet, yoke-shaped cresting, and designs on the front and back stretchers.

 For many years the Gaines house served as the Episcopal rectory, and was also the home of William Oakes, a horticulturist and educator.
 After his death in 1848, believed to be a suicide from jumping off the east Boston railroad ferry, His widow operated a boarding house here for students at the Ipswich Female Seminary.
-The home also served for over one hundred years as the Episcopal rectory.

 This house is within the Ipswich Architectural Preservation District, and has a preservation agreement with the Ipswich Historical Commission.
 Preserved elements shall not be altered without prior written approval of the Historical Commission.
 View a copy of the preservation agreement.